Computable analysis on the space of marked groups: Introduction on some results in Markovian computable analysis

 We give here an example of a Markov computable function that is not continuous and of a semi-decidable set in a recursive Polish space which is not open.
-The fact that those exist is well known, we explain it here in terms of Kolmogorov complexity, following \cite{Hoyrup2016}.
+The fact that those exist is well known, we explain it here in terms of Kolmogorov complexity, following Hoyrup and Rojas \cite{Hoyrup2016}.

+We also render explicit how the main theorem of \cite{Hoyrup2016} gives necessary and sufficient conditions for a computable discontinuous Markov computable function to exist on a computably second countable space.